Getting ready to go back to school? Read these 6 useful back to school tips for parents for a smooth transition this school year.

-Getting the right gear is the first part of back to school tips for parents — putting them through a test run is another.
+Getting the right gear is one thing—putting them through a test run is another.
 Below are a few things to buy for back to school, as well as what to look out for to prepare your child before the first day:

-Clothes: Once you’ve bought your child’s school clothes, have her try them on and wear them at home.
+- Clothes: Once you’ve bought her school clothes, have her try them on and wear them at home.
 Make sure she can unzip, button, and feel comfortable in them.

-Shoes: Have your child wear her school shoes a few days before school starts.
-You want to make sure they’re comfortable and that she can figure out any Velcros or shoelaces.
+- Shoes: Have her wear new shoes a few days before school starts.
+Make sure they’re comfortable and that she can figure out any Velcro or shoelaces.

-Lunch bags: Same thing with lunch bags (this is the one I got my kids)—make sure your child knows what goes where.
-Some bags have room for ice packs.
-Others have different compartments for snacks versus lunch.
-Make sure your child knows which is which.
+- Lunch bags: Same thing with lunch bags (this is the lunch bag I got my kids)—make sure she knows what goes where.
+Some bags have room for ice packs, while others have different compartments for snacks and lunch.

-Water bottle or sippy cups: If your child is transitioning from sippy cup to a sports bottle, have her try it out.
+- Water bottle: If she’s transitioning from a sippy cup to a sports bottle, have her try it out.
 Remind her to close the spout or else the water will leak.
-And if your preschooler will be using a new sippy cup, make sure she knows how to drink from that as well.

-Going back to school is a huge transition for both you and your kids.
+Going back to school is a huge transition for both you and your child.
 Use these back to school tips for parents to make it easier.